puppetlabs/puppet-docs/source/puppet/4.3/reference/modules_installing.markdown

 #### `search`

-Search the Forge for a module.
+Searches the Forge for a module.

 ``` bash
 sudo puppet module search apache